MZanggl/flooent/README.md

 #### pipe

-Executes callback and transforms result back into a flooent array.
+Executes callback and transforms result back into a flooent array if the result is an array.

 ```javascript
 const someMethodToBePipedThrough = array => array.append(1)